remipassmoilesel/web/docker-kaiwa/README.md

-# Dockerfile to test Kaiwa / Openfire
+# Docker image with Kaiwa / Openfire

 ```